Tips To Avoid Weight Gain After Stopping Breastfeeding

 • Avoid rapid weight loss diets since they may make you cave into your cravings eventually, adversely affecting your maternal health.

 • Listen to your body and eat only when you are hungry.
-Do not overeat.
+Practice mindful eating by focusing on your meal without distractions, preventing overeating, and promoting a healthier relationship with food.

 • Eat healthy snacks, such as fruits and nuts, to provide yourself with the necessary nutrients and calories.